nadiannis/tokoplay-web/README.md

 [`^ back to top ^`](#table-of-contents)

+These are the features of the app.
+Features marked with _`(additional)`_ are features I added that are not included in the minimum requirements.

-- Display list of videos with infinite scroll
+- Display list of videos
-- Search videos with debouncing
+- Search videos with debouncing _(additional)_
 - Show detail of a video
 - Display products of a video
-- Display comments of a video with infinite scroll
+- Display comments of a video
 - Add a comment to a video
+- Implement infinite scroll for list of videos & comments _(additional)_

 ## Tech Stack